Also known as : Dharwari Kashidakari

 About and History

-Kasuti carries an age old history.
+Kasuti carries an age-old history.
 Knowing this history and its contemporary state will help us to value this embroidery much more than ever.
-Using the logics of basic holbein stitch, cross stitch and darning stitch, kasuti creates designs that looks ethnic and intricate.
+Using the logic of basic Holbein stitch, cross-stitch, and darning stitch, Kasuti creates designs that look ethnic and intricate.

-Kasuti uses four different types of stitches – Muragi, Ganti, Menthi and Neygi.
+Kasuti uses four different types of stitches – Muragi, Ganti, Menthe, and Neygi.
 These stitches have been discussed in detail with illustrations in Kasuti lesson 1.
-While Muragi and Ganti styles of stitches follow the holbein stitch logics, Menthi follows the cross stitch pattern.
-Neygi follows running stitch or the darning style pattern.
+While Muragi and Ganti styles of stitches follow the Holbein Stitch logic, Menthe follows the cross stitch pattern.
+Neygi follows the Running Stitch or the darning style pattern.

 Kasuti today